tayviscon/tayviscon-jetbrains-theme/README.md

 ## Install

-All instructions can be found at
+All instructions can be found at [theme repository](https://github.com/tayviscon/tayviscon-jetbrains-theme/blob/main/INSTALL.md)

 ## Team
 This theme is maintained by the following person(s) and a bunch